Nestlé: Controversies

+Reports have documented the widespread use of child labour and reported cases of slavery and child trafficking by cocoa suppliers, in West African plantations, on which Nestlé and other major chocolate companies rely.

+In 2025, Nestlé was criticized by environmental researchers at NewClimate Institute and Carbon Market Watch for overstating its progress on reducing methane emissions from livestock and fertilizer and overrelying on greenhouse gas removal rather than source reduction.
+Nestlé responded that 91% of its reduction in greenhouse gas emissions in 2024 was due to source reduction, and that it had reduced methane emissions significantly since 2018.
+A 2024 study published in Science Advances found that Nestlé was responsible for 3% of global branded plastic pollution (by count), which was the 3rd highest share of branded plastic pollution globally.

 Sponsorships

 Music and entertainment

 In 1993, plans were made to update and modernise the overall tone of Walt Disney's EPCOT Center, including a major refurbishment of The Land pavilion.
 Kraft Foods withdrew its sponsorship on 26 September 1993, with Nestlé taking its place.
 Co-financed by Nestlé and the Walt Disney World Resort, a gradual refurbishment of the pavilion began on 27 September 1993.
 In 2003, Nestlé renewed its sponsorship of The Land; however, it was under agreement that Nestlé would oversee its own refurbishment to both the interior and exterior of the pavilion.
 Between 2004 and 2005, the pavilion underwent its second major refurbishment.
 Nestlé stopped sponsoring The Land in 2009.

 On 5 August 2010, Nestlé and the Beijing Music Festival signed an agreement to extend by three years Nestlé's sponsorship of this international music festival.
 Nestlé has been an extended sponsor of the Beijing Music Festival for 11 years since 2000.
 The new agreement will continue the partnership through 2013.

 Nestlé has partnered the Salzburg Festival in Austria for 20 years.
 In 2011, Nestlé renewed its sponsorship of the Salzburg Festival until 2015.

 Together, they have created the "Nestlé and Salzburg Festival Young Conductors Award", an initiative that aims to discover young conductors globally and to contribute to the development of their careers.